Comprehensive Medication Management

 In only three minutes the clinician has the ability to obtain a clear printed report of hemodynamic, respiratory and fluids parameters.

-Our “game changing” NICaS Hemodynamic technology delivers results that are accurate and consistent.
-NICaS is the ONLY bio-impedance technology that meets FDA guidelines for bio-equivalence to Swan Ganz catheterization; something that can only be achieved in an invasive procedure performed in a hospital setting.
+Our “game changing” MyNicas Hemodynamic technology delivers results that are accurate and consistent.
+MyNicas is the ONLY bio-impedance technology that meets FDA guidelines for bio-equivalence to Swan Ganz catheterization; something that can only be achieved in an invasive procedure performed in a hospital setting.

 Please contact Tom Jordan at firstname.lastname@example.org for more details.